gba-exe/data-monitoring-cli/README.md

 ## License

-This project is under a license.
-Read [LICENSE](LICENSE.md) for more details.
+This project is under GPL-3.0 license.
+Read [LICENSE](LICENSE) for more details.